-A string line (sometimes 'builder's line' or 'masonry line') is a length of strong nylon or polypropylene line stretched tight between two stakes, posts, or fixed reference points.
-The line marks a straight edge: where a fence runs, where the top of a brick course should be, where the front face of a row of gate posts must align.
+A string line (also called a builder's line) is a length of strong nylon line pulled tight between two stakes or posts.
+The tight line marks a straight edge: where a fence runs, how high a brick course should sit, or where a row of gate posts must line up.

 A tight string line is straighter than the eye can perceive over distances up to 30 m.
 For longer runs you need a laser line or a series of short strings, because the line itself starts to sag under its own weight.